Horizon-Private-Server/horizon-wiki/deadlocked/CMAPS.md

 ### PCSX2 Guide

-Guide to install custom maps on PCSX2.

-For a video tutorial, [click here](https://www.youtube.com/watch?v=ATjxkg8dw4k).
-Thanks to Mercy for the video!
+Guide to install custom maps on PCSX2 (for a video tutorial, [click here](https://www.youtube.com/watch?v=ATjxkg8dw4k) - thanks to Mercy for the video!)

 #### Requirements